Rewiring the Transformer with Depth-Wise LSTMs: Acknowledgements

-Hongfei Xu acknowledges the support of China Scholarship Council ([2018]3101, 201807040056).
-Deyi Xiong is supported by the National Natural Science Foundation of China (Grant No. 61861130364), the Natural Science Foundation of Tianjin (Grant No. 19JCZDJC31400) and the Royal Society (London) (NAF$\backslash$R1$\backslash$180122).
-Hongfei Xu and Josef van Genabith are supported by the German Federal Ministry of Education and Research (BMBF) under the funding code 01IW17001 (Deeplee).
+We thank anonymous reviewers for their insightful comments.
+Hongfei Xu and Yang Song acknowledge the support of the National Natural Science Foundation of China (Grant No. 62306284), China Postdoctoral Science Foundation (Grant No. 2023M743189), and the Natural Science Foundation of Henan Province (Grant No. 232300421386).
+Josef van Genabith and Hongfei Xu are supported by the German Federal Ministry of Education and Research (BMBF) under funding code 01IW20010 (CORA4NLP).
+Deyi Xiong is partially supported by the Key Research and Development Program of Yunnan Province (No. 202203AA080004).